songmuhan/cse138-distributedsystem-sp2021/lecture01.md

 -  reliability
   - the datacenter save serval copies of your data to ensure they are not lost when failure occurs.
 - throughput
   - more well-structured computers can gives higher throughput.
-You can use different machines to cope with requests from different place.
+You can use different machines to cope with requests from different places.